JoshuaMarkle/nvim/README.md

 ## Stats

-I built this entire config from scratch so its pretty minimal meaning that everything is very snappy.
-I typically have **60ms** load times on my cruddy 10yo laptop :smile:.
-Huge thanks to the lazy package manager.
-Awesome work!
-On a more modern machine, I've seen load times around **30ms** :file:
+I consistently have 30ms load times.
+Huge thanks to the lazy package manager by folke!
+Awesome work :)